Hurricane Katrina disaster relief: American Red Cross

 The American Red Cross mobilized the largest relief effort in its 124-year history to aid the victims of Hurricane Katrina.
 Local Chapters across the nation mobilised tens of thousands of volunteers for immediate deployment to the disaster region.

 In the first two weeks after the storm, the Red Cross had brought 74,000 volunteers who provided shelter to 160,000 evacuees and more than 7.5 million hot meals.
 More than 250 Emergency Response Vehicles (ERVs) were sent to provide food and water to victims.
 By September 11, 75,000 evacuees remained in 445 shelters in 19 states.
 By that date, the Red Cross was calling for 40,000 new volunteers to relieve those who initially responded.
 Disaster response classes were training tens of thousands across the country.

 The American Red Cross Disaster Relief Fund collected donations from the public for the relief effort.
-By September 28, they had raised about one billion dollars in cash and pledges, surpassing the rate of donation for the Asian tsunami and September 11 attacks.
+By September 28, they had raised about one billion dollars in cash and pledges, surpassing the rate of donation for the September 11 attacks.
 This is ten times more money than the next largest amount collected by a charity, the Salvation Army.
 The Red Cross estimated that its response would cost some $2 billion of which $100 million was expected to be reimbursed by FEMA, while the rest would need to come from donations.
 Yahoo!, Google and later Amazon.com set up donation pages for the Red Cross.

 As the Red Cross had raised the vast majority of donations and its response is limited to disaster aid and not to recovery, some charities suggested that the Red Cross share money with groups engaged in rebuilding efforts.

 The American Red Cross has not been allowed by Louisiana to provide aid within the city of New Orleans.